A humanizing element for online courses

 Creating trust and identity safety at the start of an online course is an instructional practice that supports the success of more students.
 Students from non-majority groups are more likely to enter a college course from a place of distrust and have less cognitive bandwidth to dedicate to learning because of the ways that social marginalization wears away at a human’s capacity to learn and make decisions.

 A syllabus is a basic component of a college level course.
-Too often, a syllabus is a long things students should not do that is written in deficit-based language.
-Rather than supporting students, a syllabus can function as a microaggression, exacerbating the anxiety that many students experience at the start of a new online course, particularly those who are first generation and/or Black, Latinx, Indigenous and other people of color.
-A Liquid Syllabus is intended to serve as a kindness cue (Estrada, Eroy-Reveles & Matsui, 2018) of social inclusion by welcoming students, positioning an instructor as a learning partner, and illuminating a path to success for all students.
+It is often assumed to be neutral, but it is not.
+The language, structure, visual design, and file format articulate cues that resonate differently with different people.
+Too often, a syllabus is a long list of things students should not do that is written in deficit-based language and locked inside a learning management system.
+Rather than openly supporting students, a syllabus can function as a microaggression, exacerbating anxieties and marginalizing some students.
+A Liquid Syllabus is intended to serve as a kindness cue of social inclusion (Estrada, Eroy-Reveles & Matsui, 2018) by welcoming students, positioning an instructor as a learning partner, and illuminating a path to success for all students.

 To learn more about a Liquid Syllabus and make your own, explore the links below.
-And share a link to your Liquid Syllabus on Twitter with the hashtag #HumanizeOL to inspire more professors to humanize their online courses!
+And share a link to your Liquid Syllabus in a comment below or on Twitter with the hashtag #HumanizeOL.

 Estrada, M., Eroy-Reveles, A., & Matsui, J. (2018).
 The Influence of Affirming Kindness and Community on Broadening Participation in STEM Career Pathways.
 Social issues and policy review, 12(1), 258–297. doi:10.1111/sipr.12046